THE NEW MONCLER INVESTOR RELATIONS APP IS NOW AVAILABLE

 • the careful and diligent monitoring of related-party transactions and handling of privileged information;

-• the set of values defined, recognised, shared, and established in both the Code of Ethics and company policies.
+• the set of values defined, recognised, shared, and established in the Code of Ethics and company policies.

-• the independent auditors carry out the statutory auditing of accounts.
-They are appointed by the Shareholders’ Meeting and in accordance with the Bylaws, upon proposal of the Board of Statutory Auditors.
-Pursuant to the Civil Code, the external auditor operates independently
+• the audit firm is responsible for the statutory auditing of the accounts.
+It is appointed by the Shareholders’ Meeting and in accordance with the Bylaws, upon proposal of the Board of Statutory Auditors.
+The external auditor operates independently

-In 2017, average attendance at Board meetings was 89%.
+In 2020, average attendance at Board meetings was 94%.